 - Identify negative community impacts and assist in developing strategies for minimizing those impacts.

 - Listen to and respect the viewpoints of others.

 One CAC Co-Chair will serve as a member of the CMC and provide updates of CAC activities at CMC meetings.
 The other Co-Chair will act as alternate to the CMC.

 As an advisory body that deliberates on consensus, the Co-Chairs will bring the majority viewpoint as well as dissenting viewpoints and corresponding issues to the CMC.
 As an advisory body representing multiple interests and viewpoints the role of the committee Co-Chairs will be to facilitate collaboration and represent the variety of opinions, desires and concerns.

 The CAC will schedule monthly meetings on the first Monday before Corridor Management Committee (second Thursday of month) from 6:00-8:00 PM.
 Agendas and meeting summaries will be distributed to all members before the meeting and posted on the project’s website at BlueLineExt.org.
 Post meeting, meeting materials/presentations and approved meeting summaries will be posted on the project’s website: BlueLineExt.org.

 Due to the timeliness of topics, additional meetings, subcommittees meetings and focus groups may be scheduled as needed.

-To facilitate communication and a sharing of ideas and information, the CAC with meet jointly at least twice each year with the Business Advisory Committee (BAC).
+To facilitate communication and a sharing of ideas and information, the CAC with meet jointly at least once each year with the Business Advisory Committee (BAC).
 This meeting will replace a regularly scheduled CAC meeting.